SNBeast/Unlaunch-GIF-Patcher/README.md

 # Unlaunch-GIF-Patcher

-This program patches an UNLAUNCH.DSI file with a custom GIF.
+This program patches an UNLAUNCH.DSI file, version 2.0, with a custom GIF.
 The GIF must be 256x192 and 15472 bytes or less.